 Setting up Pipelines via GitHub Machine Users

-Of the two methods for installing Gruntwork Pipelines, we strongly recommend using the GitHub App.
+For GitHub users, of the two methods for installing Gruntwork Pipelines, we strongly recommend using the GitHub App.
 However, if the GitHub App cannot be used or if machine users are required as a fallback, this guide outlines how to set up authentication for Pipelines using access tokens and machine users.

 This guide will take approximately 30 minutes to complete.